twl8n/twl8n.github.io/about.md

 #### About Celadon Acres Farm

 We are Abby Rice and Tom Laudeman, studio potters and farmers.
-We grow sweet sorghum which we make into sorghum syrup (some old timers call it molasses).
-We also grow Cherokee White corn for cornmeal, as well as muscadines, hazelnuts, chinkapins, and a few blueberries.
+We grow Cherokee White and Bloody Butcher varieties of corn for cornmeal, as well as muscadines (scuppernogs), hazelnuts, chinkapins, and a few blueberries.
 Abby puts in a huge vegetable garden every year.
-Some years we also grow Bloody Butcher corn for cornmeal.

 ![](/image/IMG_1357.JPG)